These are the faces of some of the US coronavirus victims - KVIA

 A former magician

-Richard Curren, a father of two, fell ill last week and died just a few days later.
+Richard Curren, a father of two, died March 17, just a few days after falling ill.

 He had been living at an assisted living facility in Florida with his wife of more than five decades.

-Note: Correction: This story has been updated with the correct spelling of Erik Curren’s name.
-Curren’s father’s work history has also been corrected